Broker Check

 If you haven’t been handling the finances, this part of your case may feel intimidating.

-1. Determine Your Assets: Make a List
+1. Make a List

-Like most big projects you'll face in your life, this one starts with a list - in this case, it's called an Inventory.
+Like most big projects you’ll face in your life, this one starts with a list.
+In this case, it’s called an Inventory.

 Your attorney will have a form to fill out that should help you with this part of the process.

-What goes on your Inventory list?
+What goes on your Inventory?

 All the stuff you own and all the money you owe.

-• Your home
+• Your house

 • Real estate investment properties or vacation homes